JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 1. Select **Start a post** to open the chat window.

 1. Write your message in the box at the bottom of the chat or channel.
+Copy and paste the following prompt into your Copilot prompt dialog box:
-Enter +++Hi Team!
+    Hi Team!
 I've been thinking about Contoso Connect, and how we can make the product launch more exciting for our customers.
 I have a couple of ideas, and want to hear more from each of you.
-What do you think would make our customers excited and ready to work with Connect?+++
+What do you think would make our customers excited and ready to work with Connect?

 1. Before you post the message, select the **Rewrite with Copilot** icon at the bottom of the message box.